You know, everybody's out there asking, can we win in a rock rush?

 Don't go out and take risks.

-If you go out and take risks and then something happens for you, are in big, big trouble.
+If you go out and take risks and then something happens for you, you are in big, big trouble.

-Just just j just it's not different than any other time in history.
+It's not different than any other time in history.

 Neither is what happens when an economic slump in any segment of the economy.

-It there's nothing new in this story whatsoever.
+There's nothing new in this story whatsoever.

 Zilch Zeronada.